Research

 Building a Civil Rights Agenda: The Democratic Party and the Origins of Racial Liberalism

-This book project, based on my dissertation, investigates the construction of the civil rights legislative agenda during the realignment of U.S. political parties on racial issues (1933-68).
-While an extensive literature has shed light on the timing and causes of position change, we lack a comprehensive analysis of the policy agenda at the center of the realignment.
-My project turns its attention to this question, asking why the northern Democratic politicians in Congress who led the charge on civil rights legislation advanced and prioritized some issues and proposals on the agenda while neglecting others.
-I argue that competing pressures in the northern Democratic party coalition motivated northern Democrats to selectively prioritize issues.
-Since national parties are made up of varied local parties, variation in the structure of local party coalitions across the northern cities shaped how differently-situated northern Democratic legislators were susceptible to these pressures.
+This book project, based on my dissertation, investigates the construction of a legislative agenda on civil rights during the realignment of U.S. political parties on racial issues (1933-68).
+Building on a literature that explores the timing and causes of party position change, my project turns its attention to the policy agenda at the center of the realignment.
+I explore why northern Democrats in Congress, who led the charge on civil rights legislation, advanced and prioritized some issues and proposals on the agenda while neglecting others.
+I argue that they selectively prioritized issues and proposals in order to balance competing pressures from within their party coalition.
+Since national parties are made up of varied local parties, variation in the structure of local party coalitions across the north shaped how susceptible differently-situated legislators were to these pressures.

 Read full description of book project

-Through analyses of bill sponsorship (including an original dataset), omnibus bill debates, and other congressional activity, I show that an expansive set of proposals were available at the margins of the congressional agenda, but that the northern Democratic caucus selectively crafted and pursued a narrower agenda.
+Through analyses of bill sponsorship patterns and omnibus bill debates, I show that an expansive set of proposals emerged at the margins of the congressional agenda, but that northern Democrats selectively pursued a narrower agenda.
 They were most unified and assertive on southern-centric issues, such as voting rights.
 On issues that could affect their northern constituencies, they were cautious and selective: they aggressively pursued action on employment discrimination, but avoided other issues such as housing discrimination.

-I argue that coalitional dynamics shaped northern Democrats’ agenda-setting choices: they faced competing pressures from new groups in their party coalition (e.g., Black voters and civil rights advocacy organizations) and from existing groups (e.g., urban white voters and housing industry groups).
-Pursuing a selective agenda allowed them to offer some form of responsiveness to new groups in their coalition while attempting to avoid alienating existing groups.
+I argue that coalitional dynamics shaped these agenda-setting choices: northern Democrats faced competing pressures from new groups (e.g., Black voters and civil rights advocacy organizations) and existing groups (e.g., urban white voters and housing industry groups) in their party coalition.
+By pursuing a selective agenda, they could attempt some responsiveness toward new groups in their coalition while not alienating existing groups.
 Through analyses of congressional activity, public opinion data, archival records, and secondary sources, I show the presence of such competing pressures and politicians’ awareness of them.

 These dynamics did not affect all northern Democratic politicians in the same way, since national parties are made up of varying local party coalitions.
 Taking a closer look at the small subset of legislators who pursued a more expansive civil rights agenda, I argue that their distinctiveness was enabled by the demographic composition of their districts and the structure of their local party coalitions.
 Through a comparison of Chicago, New York, and Detroit, I show that local parties varied in the extent to which they prioritized policy responsiveness (as opposed to other benefits such as patronage) when incorporating Black and other non-white voters into the coalition.